 Many of the best travel credit cards offer one-time or introductory incentives for approved applicants.
 Two of the most common are bonus miles and 0% APR promo.

 Credit card miles are the currency of loyalty programs attached to certain travel rewards credit cards.
 These miles are generally redeemable for flights, lodging, and other travel expenses.
 Credit card companies often offer a large number of points/miles (e.g. 50,000) upon sign-up so long as they meet the spending criteria.

 While these miles do not have a specific dollar value, the industry standard is to consider one mile = one cent.
 Therefore, 50,000 miles = $500 sign-up bonus.
 However, restrictions like meeting the spending threshold within a certain amount of time from card opening usually apply.

 Also, credit card issuers like to entice consumers and business owners with special offers.
-See the best credit card offers of 2019 to learn more.
+See the best credit card offers to learn more.

 Credit Card Points = Credit Card Miles